rndexe/nowtransmitting/src/exhibits/bombay-plague.md

   Ranjit’s awards and grants include the Majlis Visual Arts Fellowship, the U.D.R.I Architectural Fellowship, the Leverhulme Artist Residency, the SAI Harvard University Artist Residency, and the Seed Funding Award-Wellcome Trust.
+tervis: ""
+tertxt: "Drawing the Bombay Plague by Ranjit Kandalgaonkar.
+Courtesy of the Wellcome Collection. "
 readinglist:
   - quadreadlink: https://www.atlasobscura.com/articles/how-bombay-plague-changed-mumbai
     quadreadtxt: "How the Bombay Plague Changed Mumbai Forever "